À l'ombre

 "À l'ombre" (English: In the Shadow) is a song recorded by the French singer Mylène Farmer.
 This electropop song was written by Farmer with music composed by Laurent Boutonnat.
 It was the lead single from her ninth studio album Monkey Me (2012), released on 22 October 2012 digitally, and on 26 November in physical formats.
-The single entered the French chart at number four, then dropped out of the top 50 and jumped to number one on the chart edition of 8 December 2012.
+It debuted at number four on the French chart, dropped out of the top 50, and then rose to number one on the chart edition of 8 December 2012.
 It also peaked in the Belgian (Walloon) chart at number two.

 History

 On 16 October 2012, the RTL journalist Anthony Martin revealed on Twitter the title of Farmer's new single, and it was said that the music and lyrics were respectively of Boutonnat and Farmer.
 Two days later, the cover of the CD single was shown on Twitter by Polydor France.
 On 22 October, the song was sent to radio stations and simultaneously was made available on the download platforms from 8:00 am.
 Remixes by Guéna LG and then by The Young Professionals were posted on social networks in early November.